 Some people were forced to take time to sit and run things through their minds when they were made redundant because of Covid, others naturally went down the path of self reflection thanks to all that alone time.
 And self reflection is a great thing when you take note of what you’re thinking/feeling and questioning why.
 Then you can ask yourself how you can change something that is bugging you, and go forth.

 But even then, we could pick the selfish from the selfless, with hoarding of essential items being the obvious example.
-And some individuals even refusing to adhere to the rules, and being argumentative a**holes in a time when everyone needed a bit more joy around them, not misery.
+Some individuals even refusing to adhere to any rules.
+And being argumentative a**holes in a time when everyone needed a bit more joy around them, not misery.

 What uncertain times have shown is that more people need to be kind and patient; the world would be a much better place for it.